-Super fit and healthy, playing off a handicap of 14, Terry was always very competitive and had a favourite saying, “I just like winning.”
-Then about 8 years ago, out of the blue, Terry was diagnosed with Alzheimers.
-It would have been easy to give everything up, but that wasn’t Terry’s way and as a group we wanted to help our friend through this difficult period; helping him to carry on playing golf for as long as possible.
+Super fit and healthy, with a handicap of 14, Terry was incredibly competitive and had a favourite saying, “I just like winning.”
+Then about 8 years ago, Terry was diagnosed with Alzheimers.
+It would have been easy to give everything up, but that wasn’t Terry’s way.
+So, as a group we decided to help our friend through this difficult period; helping him to carry on playing golf for as long as possible.

 Whilst Terry is currently in a dementia assessment unit and will transition into full time care, he was until recently playing golf and still winning.

-Dave strongly believes that golf and keeping active helped slow down the progression of the disease, giving Terry a better quality of life.
-The benefits of golf are numerous, according to Dave, it’s not just the 8-mile walk, it’s the physical challenge of the game – the motor skills and muscle memory in swinging a club and being in the open-air.
-Then there is the mental side of golf, the strategy and tactics, having a chat with your mates, and of course the 19th hole.
-All of these played their part in helping Terry.
+Dave strongly believes that golf and keeping active helped slow down the progression of the disease.
+“It helped give Terry a better quality of life.”
+According to Dave the benefits of golf are numerous, it’s not just the 8-mile walk, it’s the physical challenge of the game.
+Plus, the motor skills and muscle memory in swinging a club and being in the open-air.
+Then there is the mental side of golf, the strategy, tactics, having a chat with your mates, and of course the 19th hole.
+All these played their part in helping Terry.

-Not only was a round of golf important for Terry but it also gave Debbie, his wife some valuable weekly downtime so she could relax, have some me-time and catch up with friends over a coffee.
+Not only was a round of golf important for Terry but it gave Debbie, his wife some valuable weekly downtime.
+So, she could relax, have some me-time and catch up with friends over a coffee.

-Dave explained that at the beginning Terry could still choose the right club, he could follow and find his ball.
+Dave explained that at the beginning Terry could choose the right club and follow and find his ball.
 However, over time this became more difficult.
 He would forget where his ball went and not remember which was his ball.
 So, we developed several simple strategies to help.
-For instance, we created some consistency with Terry always playing with a yellow ball, this helped him to quickly identify his ball.
-He would also tee off last so we could all follow his ball and talk through where it had gone – for us to remember and for Terry to have both the visual and auditory memory of where the ball had gone.
-Later, one of us would always go with him saying that we were going to look for our ball as well.
-We would all discuss our distances and club selection, asking him what he thought, that way he didn’t feel he was being helped.
+For instance, we created some consistency.
+Terry always played with a yellow ball, which helped him quickly identify his ball.
+He would tee off last so we could follow his ball and talk through where it had gone.
+Later, one of us would go with him saying that we were going to look for our ball as well.
+We would all discuss our distances and club selection, asking him what he thought.
+That way he didn’t feel he was being helped.